guna-sd/Mojonet/README.md

   <img src="assets/net.png" alt="mojonet">
 </div>

+> [!WARNING]
+> Mojonet is under development and the API is subject to change.

 Mojonet is a ML/DL framework written in Mojo🔥.

  #### TODO

--   [x] Tensors and Tensor Operations are fully implemented.
+-   [x] Tensors and Tensor Operations.
--   [x] Broadcasting is supported.
+-   [x] Tensor Broadcasting.
--   [x] Tensor bmm and fusedbmm is operational.
+-   [x] Tensor bmm and fusedbmm.
--   [x] Activations and math operations are supported.
+-   [x] Activations and math operations.
 -   [x] Tensor Serialization and Deserialization
 -   [ ] Autograd
 -   [ ] Neural Network Layers